StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >![](/assets/img/reverse-engineering/oran-berry-end-function-ds.png)<br>
 >Outside the function `FUN_0231526c`

-Above the current instruction, you can see `bl 0231526c` at address 0x2315460, which calls `FUN_0231526c`.
+Above the current instruction, you can see the `bl 0231526c` at address 0x2315460, confirming that this is the place that calls `FUN_0231526c`.
 Go to address 0x2315460 in Ghidra.
 >![](/assets/img/reverse-engineering/oran-berry-outside-function.png)<br>
 >The call to `FUN_0231526c` at address 0x2315460 in Ghidra

 We were looking for where `r2` was assigned to 0x64, so look at the lines prior to the function call.
 We can see a `mov r2,r5` at address 0x231545C immediately prior to the function call, meaning that the 0x64 came from `r5`.
 Middle-click `r5` and look for instructions that write to it.

 At 0x2315378 is the instruction `add r5,r5,r0, asr #0x8`, which writes to `r5`.
 Let's see if this instruction is reached when eating an Oran Berry.
 First, delete the existing breakpoints and watchpoints, since we no longer need them.
 Put a breakpoint at 0x2315378, reload your save state, and eat the berry.
 The breakpoint will not be reached at any point when eating the berry, which means this line of code is not relevant to us.
-Continue looking through the function.
+Continue looking through the function for other places where `r5` could have been assigned.

 The next instruction of interest is near the start of the function, a `mov r5,r2` at address 0x23152F4. `r2` is not assigned between here and the start of the function, so it is once again an argument passed into the function.
 We'll need to trace the value to the place that called `FUN_023152e4`, and follow `r2` from there to see where it gets assigned to 0x64.